OpenDZ/courses/tixxdz/linuxdz/Boot-process-derja.md

 * We did see Linux boot process debugging techniques

+* We did see some techniques on how to save your data or backup your system

 * We did see example of a systemd timer job (cron like tool)

+* We did see discuss some security points across the whole document

 Djalal Harouni sahitou!